pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 UltimateXR supports `Grip`, `Trigger` and `Trigger2`.
 While `Grip` and `Trigger` are present in most controllers, a `Trigger2` can be found in gamepads mostly.

 {{% callout info %}}
-The `Input1DToControllerElement()` method can be used together with `HasControllerElements()` to check whether a given element is present in the active controllers.
+The `Input1DToControllerElement()` method can be used together with `HasControllerElements()` to check whether a given element is present on the active controllers.
 {{% /callout %}}

 ![](/docs/programming-guide/media/GripAndTrigger.png)